 I found some spelling/punctuation/grammar mistakes in your posts.

-But seriously, if you do find any, feel free let me know and I will correct it.
+Long answer: Seriously, if you do find any, feel free let me know and I will correct it.
 I am only one person and I have to proof-read my own work, so mistakes are inevitably going to find their way in.
 Unless someone wants to donate their time as a proof-reader (which is about as likely as Elvis playing Lord Lucan in the Wimbledon final), there’s not much you can do about that.

 You’re using an image copyrighted to me.
 Can you take it down?

-I haven’t actually ever been asked this question, but I’m putting this in the list just in case there’s any arguments.
+Long answer: I haven’t actually ever been asked this question, but I’m putting this in the list just in case there’s any arguments.

-Long answer: wherever possible, I use free images under Creative Commons license or something similar.
+Wherever possible, I use free images under Creative Commons license or something similar.
 Obviously this doesn’t apply to most production photos, so I usually have to fall back on publicity images in other papers.
 As a rule of the thumb, if those photos appear to have been taken for the purposes of publicising your play, I’ll assume you’re happy with me using it to give you some, er, publicity.
 (And theatres frequently link to my reviews with images I didn’t expressly ask permission for, so no-one’s had a problem with it so far.)
 Just occasionally, when I write about something in the news, I may use an image that’s already been widely circulated in other news outlets.

 Under no circumstances will I use an image if I have the slightest reason to believe it could harm the commercial income of the copyright holder.
 Likewise if there’s any indications on a web page that the owner doesn’t want the images reproduced.